 In this application, we developed the software components using C# language on the Visual Studio 2012 development platform.
 We adopt the MVC programming model and SQL Server 2008 as the database.
-Figure 5 shows a UML flow diagram of the Cloud-based Medical Practice Management System.
-In this flow diagram, the main business processes are described as four models: patient module, doctor module, system administrator module, and pharmacy module.
+Figure 3 shows a UML (Unified Modeling Language) flow diagram of the Cloud-based Medical Practice Management System.
+In this flow diagram, the main business processes are described as four models: patient module, doctor module, system administrator module and pharmacy module.

-Because the application is designed using MVC model, there are several core classes defined in the Controller component.
-These six-core classes are shown in Figure 6.
+Since the application is designed using MVC model, there several core classes defined in the Controller component.
+These core 6 classes are shown in the UML diagram in Figure 4.
 Each class implements a service.
 In each class, few methods are defined as well based on their relative functionalities.

-In the pharmacy service, the three-core sub-module is defined as DrugInventory, DrugPurchase, and DrugSales.
-For example, in the DrugInventory class, six methods are created as Figure 7: (1) DrugInventoryCreate, (2) DrugInventoryDetails, (3) DrugInventoryIndex, (4) DrugStockCreate, (5) DrugStockDetails, and (6) DrugStockIndex.
+In the pharmacy service, the 3 core sub-module is defined as DrugInventory, DrugPurchase and DrupSales.
+For example, in the DrugInventory class, 6 methods are created as Figure 5: (1) DrugInventoryCreate; (2) DrugInventoryDetails; (3) DrugInventoryIndex; (4) DrugStockCreate; (5) DrugStockDetails; (6) DrugStockIndex.

 In this application, the database is MS SQL and deployed on the SQL Azure database system of Windows Azure platform.
-After an SQL database instance on Azure was created, users can run the SQL Server scripts, which is developed on local machine.
+After create a SQL database instance on Azure, users can run the SQL Server scripts which is developed on local machine.
 The database will be replicated on one SQL Azure instance.
 Application can connect to the database instance on Azure SQL server through the ADO.NET or ODBC connection strings.
 In this application, several tables are designed.
-Figure 8 shows the UML database diagram of Cloud-based Medical Practice Management System.
-There are
+Figure 6 shows the